RedKenrok/rollup-plugin-strip-symbol-description/README.md

 # rollup-plugin-strip-symbol-description

-Rollup plugin that removes the descriptions of symbols.
+A rollup plugin to remove the descriptions of `Symbol`s.